ausmeyer/lecture_flavivirus/index.Rmd

   - Begins with fever, headache, and myalgias
   - Relatively mild initial disease with some conjunctival injections, facial flushing and bradycardia

-> - Some patients progress to florid hemorrhagic fever
+> - Some patients progress to fulminant hemorrhagic fever or hepatorenal dysfunction

 > - It may be easiest to distinguish this as hepatitis + hemorrhagic fever, but that occurs in a minority of patients